-Selling on Amazon is an increasingly popular choice for individuals, sole traders, and limited companies, providing enhanced exposure and access to millions of potential customers online.
+Choosing to sell on Amazon is becoming increasingly popular for individuals, sole traders, and limited companies, providing enhanced exposure and access to millions of potential customers online.

 According to Mintel, almost 90% of all UK shoppers use Amazon, and around 70% make purchases on the site at least once a month.
 As a result, Amazon is now the 5th largest retailer in the UK.
 It’s easy to see why it’s such an appealing selling platform for new and existing businesses of all sizes.

 At Rapid Formations, we receive a lot of enquiries from people who are interested in setting up a limited company for an Amazon business.
 The two most common queries are:

 - Is it better to sell on Amazon as a limited company or as a sole trader?

 - Can I change my Amazon Seller account from sole trader to limited company?

 To answer these questions and help you to make the right decision, we will discuss the sole trader and limited company options available in the UK, as well as the process of setting up an Amazon Seller account.
 By the end of the blog, you should have a better understanding of this confusing topic and be confident in your decision to sell on Amazon as a limited company or sole trader.